 Carefully Sand The Wood Slabs

-This will help you to achieve the required width and level on the wood pieces without any trouble.
+This will help you to achieve your required width and level on the wood pieces without any trouble.

 Use Resin To Fill The Holes